 Andrew is a past Chair of the Ontario Bar Association (OBA) Construction and Infrastructure Law Section of the Canadian Bar Association (CBA), having been a Section Executive member since 2005.
-Andrew has spoken and written at many OBA Section events over the years, and has also participated and spoken at CBA National Construction and Infrastructure Law Section events, including the annual September 2012 and 2013 National Section meetings.
-Andrew is currently the Vice Chair of the National Construction and Infrastructure Law Section of the CBA and the Section’s ABA Liaison.
+Andrew has spoken and written at many OBA Section events over the years, and has also participated and spoken at CBA National Construction and Infrastructure Law Section events.
+Andrew is currently the Chair of the National Construction and Infrastructure Law Section of the CBA.
 Andrew is an active member of the Canadian Construction Association, The Toronto Construction Association (TCA) and the TCA Allied Professionals Committee.

 Andrew received his LL.M. from Osgoode Hall Law School in 1999 in Alternative Dispute Resolution, while continuing with a full time private practice.
 Andrew received his LL.B. (now J.D.) from the University of Toronto Law School in 1988, and his B.A.
 (Joint Honours in Pol.
 Sci and Phil) from McGill University in 1985.

 Andrew has chaired, presented and spoken at many Construction Law and Industry events over the years.
 Andrew counsels and encourages alternative means for resolving disputes where appropriate.
 The time and opportunity cost of more traditional means of dispute resolution — litigation and arbitration — are often not warranted if the parties are assisted through facilitated mediation to help resolve their disputes.
 Andrew’s litigation and administrative law practice has included complex municipal and construction liability matters, professional liability and discipline, and judicial and appellate review of public authority and commercial disputes.